The Guardian’s Standard: Beyond Basic Compliance

 Local delivery locations always available if onsite is not suitable

-Certificate: HLTAID012 Provide First Aid in an Education and Care Setting (includes HLTAID009 CPR)
+Certificate: HLTAID012 Provide First Aid in an Education and Care Setting (includes HLTAID009 CPR and HLTAID011 Provide First Aid)

 Validity: First Aid refresher required every 3 years; CPR is recommended annually